Policies and Best Practices

 In addition, Massachusetts Superior and Appeals Courts ruled in October 2000 and February 2001, respectively, that Massachusetts schools may not prohibit transgender students from expressing their gender identities and are afforded the same protections and rights under the law as other students.

-Under the new law, schools must address allegations of bullying and harassment promptly.
-Forms of harassment include: asking inappropriate personal questions about the student’s body, including whether the child has had surgical procedures; disclosing to other students, faculty, staff or administrators that the student is transgender; posting offensive pictures or sending offensive electronic or other communications related to the student, including telephone, internet and text-messaging harassment; and making derogatory remarks, jokes, insults or epithets.
+Under the law, schools must address allegations of bullying and harassment promptly.
+Forms of harassment include: asking inappropriate personal questions about the student’s body, including whether the child has had surgical procedures; disclosing to other students, faculty, staff or administrators that the student is transgender; posting offensive pictures or sending offensive electronic or other communications related to the student, including telephone, internet, and text-messaging harassment; and making derogatory remarks, jokes, insults, or epithets.

 Bullying is prohibited on school grounds and property immediately adjacent to school grounds; at school-sponsored or school-related activities, functions, or programs; at a school bus stop and on a school bus; and through technology such as the Internet and text messaging.